jcgter777/Konstrukt/README.md

 ## Install
 Copy
-  - Cesium.8ek (Note: this will not work.
-You will have to download Cesium from the Cemetech archives)
+  - Cesium.8xp
   - KNSVPR1.8xg

 To your calculator.
-Run Cesium from the apps menu once you have it installed.
+Run Cesium from the prgm menu to install it.
+It will be accesible from the apps menu, see the Cesuim section.
-Cesium is not required to run.
+Cesium is not required to use Konstrukt.

 Then, press
   - 2nd